tomasguinzburg/little_ledger/README.md

   debugging, the aim was to include a verbose flag and also to be able to pipe stdin, without risking harm to the intended usage.

-### Dev dependencies

-- `rust_decimal_macros`: `dec!(3.141)` as syntax sugar for
-  `Decimal::new(3141, 3)`.
-It adds a bit of readability on long tests.

 ## Improvements

-- Error handling in main is a bit over the place due to handling the verbose flag.
-It could be greatly improved or we could switch tou a logging crate.
+- Error handling is a bit over the place due to handling the verbose flag.
+It could be greatly improved or we could switch to a logging crate.
+- Much better use of `thiserror` and `anyhow` could have been done.
-- Public library functions returning `anyhow::Error` is a bit sketchy.
+- On the contrary, public library functions returning `anyhow::Error` is a bit sketchy.
-- Tests could be more organized, grouped by smaller module rather than bigger one.
+- Model unit tests could be more organized, grouped by smaller module rather than bigger one.
+- As mentioned in [design](#Design), having the full history of transactions for an account, and being able to reconstruct the state by replaying them up till a certain step would be cool.
 - In general, a significant performance improvement could be achieved by being able to print a part of the ledger as some transactions are still being processed, i.e. printing the state of some accounts while there's pending transactions on other accounts.
+This could be achieved for some datasets by first grouping the input records; but it could be very detrimental for other datasets.
+It all depends on the distribution of the data we are expecting.